orsaionutc-del/process-execution-tracking-database-SQL-project/README.md

 ## Scope

-The purpose of this database is to have an audit trail of the scripts and processes that are executed in an accounting enviroment.
+The purpose of this database is to have an audit trail of the scripts and processes that are executed in an accounting environment.

-* Which people, places, things, etc. are included in the scope of this database?
+### Which people, places, things, etc. are included in the scope of this database?

 - Accounting department users that are using the scripts
 - The input data from the ERP